top of page

 Karen Nordstrom Roberts

-• The words were written by the poet and philosopher Rabindranath Tagore.
+• While GOD Waits: Reproduction with hand-painted gold watercolor on Arches Text Wove archival paper.
+The words were written by the poet and philosopher Rabindranath Tagore.

 Myrna Rosen

-• From Myrna's archive, this abstract letting was informed by historic gothic lettering styles, created freely in watercolor as an experimental, playful exercise.
+• Gothic Abstraction: Gouache on layout paper.
+This abstract letting was informed by historic gothic lettering styles, created freely in watercolor as an experimental, playful exercise.

 Anne Semmler

-• This watercolor and calligraphy piece was inspired by the third stanza of John McCrae’s poem, “In Flanders Fields”.
-I chose to concentrate the calligraphy in a circle with the eye drawn into the poppy to emphasize the immediacy of the dead urging the living to continue the struggle for freedom.
+• In Flanders Fields: This watercolor and calligraphy piece was inspired by the third stanza of John McCrae’s poem, “In Flanders Fields.”
+I concentrated the calligraphy in a circle, drawing the eye into the poppy to emphasize the immediacy of the dead urging the living to continue the struggle for freedom.

 Indiana Calligraphy Exhibition